Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 Being the single point of failure between every after-hours lead and a confirmed appointment.

 His Google review count went from 22 to 51 in 90 days.
-The reviews came in because the system requested them after every completed job.
+The reviews came in because the system requested them after every completed job, automatically, within two hours.
 The map pack position improved.
-The inbound call volume increased further.
+Inbound call volume increased further.

 The Review Flywheel in Plumbing